kedacore/keda-docs/content/docs/2.7/scalers/azure-event-hub.md

 - `cloud` - Name of the cloud environment that the Event Hub belongs to.
 (Values: `AzurePublicCloud`, `AzureUSGovernmentCloud`, `AzureChinaCloud`, `AzureGermanCloud`, `Private`, Default: `AzurePublicCloud`, Optional)
 - `endpointSuffix` - Service Bus endpoint suffix of the cloud environment.
 (Required when `cloud` is set to `Private`, e.g. `servicebus.cloudapi.de` for `AzureGermanCloud`).
 - `activeDirectoryEndpoint` - Active Directory endpoint of the cloud environment.
 (Required when `cloud` is set to `Private`, e.g. `https://login.microsoftonline.de/` for `AzureGermanCloud`).
+- `eventHubResourceURL` - Event Hub resource URL of the cloud environment.
+(Required when `cloud` is set to `Private`, e.g. `https://eventhubs.azure.net/` for known Azure Clouds).

 > 💡 Learn more about the checkpointing behaviour in this [section](#checkpointing-behaviour).